 Conversion of text parameters

 If a sensor has an expression parameter which contains a text parameter, then the text value is converted to a 53-bit integer.
-By default, this value is decimal, but you can convert it to another numeral system by specifying it after the text parameter, separated by a colon.
+By default, this value is considered decimal.
+If the value belongs to another numeral system, enter a colon after the text parameter and specify this numeral system.
+Thus, the value will be converted to the decimal system automatically.
 For example, if the parameter text_param sends the value 100, then

 Determination of the day number in a year